ZachZeke20041030/machine-learning-models-for-reactor-prediction/README.md

 See `requirements.txt`

 # INSTRUCTIONS
--Ensure that all libraries within the requirements are installed.
+- Ensure that all libraries within the requirements are installed.
--Install `Nuclear Data.csv` and `Supervised_Models_on_ReactorData.py`.
+- Install `Nuclear Data.csv` and `Supervised_Models_on_ReactorData.py`.
 Ensure they're on the same folder.
--Run the Python file.
+- Run the Python file.